MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 1. Once your bot has completed interactions with users, the statistics are available via the **Analytics** tab in the left-hand navigation panel.
 Here, you can find key performance indicators (KPIs) showing the volume of sessions your bot has handled, how effectively your bot was able to engage end-users and resolve issues, escalation rates to human agents, and abandonment rates during conversations.
 You will also find CSAT information at the KPI level as well as in the **Customer Satisfaction** tab.

+    > [!NOTE]
-    Note: There is up to a 1-hour delay between when the conversations occur and when the statistics for those conversations appear in the Analytics views.
+    > There is up to a 1-hour delay between when the conversations occur and when the statistics for those conversations appear in the Analytics views.
 Also, all interactions with the bot will be logged in analytics, including interactions from your demo website, custom website, or test bot.

 2. You can also view detailed session history and transcripts by selecting “Sessions” from the Analytics tab.
 This enables you to download a CSV file with the full session transcript.
 This can be a helpful way for you to tune the performance of your bot and change the content in your Topics to improve your bot’s efficiency.